elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers.md

 url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
 score: -1.0
 related_article1:
-    id: 170008
+    id: 170025
-    title: What were the main influences of William James on the development of Functionalism?
+    title: >-
+        How has the understanding of consciousness evolved with cognitive and neuroscientific approaches?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
+    url: /learn/psychology/questions/how-has-the-understanding-of-consciousness-evolved-with-cognitive-and-neuroscientific-approaches
 related_article2:
-    id: 170025
+    id: 170017
-    title: How has the understanding of consciousness evolved with cognitive and neuroscientific approaches?
+    title: >-
+        What is the significance of adaptation and survival in Evolutionary Psychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-has-the-understanding-of-consciousness-evolved-with-cognitive-and-neuroscientific-approaches
+    url: /learn/psychology/questions/what-is-the-significance-of-adaptation-and-survival-in-evolutionary-psychology
 related_article3:
     id: 170023
+    title: >-
-    title: How does Operant Conditioning differ from Classical Conditioning in terms of behavior modification?
+        How does Operant Conditioning differ from Classical Conditioning in terms of behavior modification?
     subject: Psychology
     url: /learn/psychology/questions/how-does-operant-conditioning-differ-from-classical-conditioning-in-terms-of-behavior-modification
 related_article4:
-    id: 170008
+    id: 170019
-    title: What were the main influences of William James on the development of Functionalism?
+    title: >-
+        How have modern interpretations criticized Freud's developmental stages?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-the-main-influences-of-william-james-on-the-development-of-functionalism
+    url: /learn/psychology/questions/how-have-modern-interpretations-criticized-freuds-developmental-stages
 related_article5:
-    id: 170010
+    id: 170032
-    title: What are the core principles of Behaviorism as proposed by John Watson and B.F.
-Skinner?
+    title: >-
+        What is the role of the social environment in shaping behavior according to environmental influence theories?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-core-principles-of-behaviorism-as-proposed-by-john-watson-and-bf-skinner
+    url: /learn/psychology/questions/what-is-the-role-of-the-social-environment-in-shaping-behavior-according-to-environmental-influence-theories
 ---

 &nbsp;